Webstop/core-icons/README.md

 Icons for Webstop's Core Grocery Front-End framework.
 Used as a Bower component.

+## Usage & Icon Library

+For a list of icons available and usage directions., visit the [Github Page](https://github.io/Webstop/core-icons).

 ## Installation

 This Bower component is already installed in the core-ember app and will be installed once all Bower components are installed.